Will the Pacers cover the spread vs. the Bucks? Promo Codes, Betting Trends, Records ATS

 Additional Pacers Insights & Trends

-- Indiana is 5-5 against the spread and 5-5 overall over its past 10 contests.
+- Indiana has gone 6-4 over its past 10 games, with a 6-4 record against the spread during that span.

-- Eight of the Pacers' past 10 outings have gone over the total.
+- Seven of the Pacers' past 10 games have gone over the total.

 Bet on this or any NBA matchup at BetMGM